how2dock/docbook/ch10/confd/README.md

 * nginx
 * runseb/hostname

-This is used to demonstract dynamic load balancing, where registrator registers containers in consul and confd automatically writes a new conf for nginx.
+This is used to demonstrate dynamic load balancing, where registrator registers containers in consul and confd automatically writes a new conf for nginx.